vishnu-vivek-developer/shahidshah/content/blog/architure-engineering/2006-08-04-centralize-interoperability-decentralize-implementations.md

 buffering layer that is vendor specific, for example, the Windows Communications Framework

-layer provided by Microsofts .NET platform.
+layer provided by Microsoft's .NET platform.
 The purpose of this layer is to insulate

 applications from needing to understand the intricacies of the Web service APIs.
 This buffering